 Refresh your knowledge of coordinate geometry, by clicking on the video lesson below.
 In it, a Magoosh ACT expert will walk you through circles in the x-y plane.

 P.S.
 For a review of the math topics tested on the ACT, check out our free ACT ebook for all you need to know about math and everything else!
+Then, test your skills with this ACT math practice!

 P.P.S.
 We have this great printable ACT math formula sheet you can tape to your mirror!